I retired in 2011 from the Department of Linguistics after working since 1970 in the Seminarium van Algemene Taalwetenschap, as it was then called.

-I am firstly interested in questions of segmental and syllabic structure.
-The theoretical model I use is Dependency Phonology, within an Optimality Framework.
-Additional concerns are the representation of Vowel Harmony, questions of Lenition, and the relationship between syllable and foot structure.
+I am interested in questions of segmental and syllabic structure.
+The theoretical model I use is Dependency Phonology, within an Optimality Theory Framework.
+Relevant concerns are the representation of Vowel Harmony, questions of Lenition, and the relationship between syllable and foot structure.